-Notwithstanding the drop in interest rates since the Federal Reserve's initial taper announcement, we believe that there remains substantial risk that interest rates could begin to rise again, driven by a tightening of Federal Reserve monetary policy in response to employment and economic growth in the United States.
-The risk of rising interest rates reinforces the importance of our ability, subject to our qualifying and maintaining our qualification as a REIT, to hedge interest rate risk in both our Agency and non-Agency RMBS portfolios using a variety of tools, including TBAs, interest rate swaps, and various other instruments.
-Additionally, the Federal Reserve has not yet provided significant guidance regarding its expected timeline to curtail the reinvestment of principal payments from its holdings into new asset purchases.
-Monthly purchases under this program currently total approximately \$30 billion.
-Uncertainty around the tapering of Federal Reserve reinvestments poses an additional risk to the Agency RMBS market.
+The 10-year U.S. Treasury yield increased by 43 basis points over the course of the second quarter of 2015, rising from 1.92% as of March 31, 2015 to 2.35% as of June 30, 2015.
+While interest rates have still dropped overall since the Federal Reserve's initial taper announcement in December 2013, we believe that there remains substantial risk that interest rates could continue the more recent trend of increasing, driven by a tightening of Federal Reserve monetary policy in response to employment and economic growth in the United States and other factors.
+The risk of rising interest rates reinforces the importance of our ability, subject to our qualifying and maintaining our qualification as a REIT, to hedge interest rate risk in both our Agency RMBS and non-Agency MBS portfolios using a variety of tools, including TBAs, interest rate swaps, and various other instruments.
+Additional uncertainty surrounds the Federal Reserve's timeline to curtail its reinvestment of principal payments from its U.S. Treasury security and Agency RMBS holdings.
+The current pace of monthly reinvestments under this program is approximately \$30 billion, thus providing significant market support.